katzlbt/VintageApothecaryLabels/README.md

     2x6 fits 12 labels per page
     4x  makes rather small labels

+You can change the extension to PNG if you want to use Word/Pages etc. for scaling before printing.

 ### split-merge-json.sh

 Optional: This script can merge (-m) all json files of a directory into a single file for translation/processing with an AI and split (-s) it again into single files for template processing.
 Requires jq installed.